Blog

 Hiring an attorney when facing foreclosure is wise for many reasons.
 One is the simple fact that an attorney may help you preserve a relatively civil and positive relationship with a lender throughout the process.
 Homeowners facing foreclosure are naturally frightened of losing their homes, and thus can sometimes react to lenders in a manner that damages their relationship with them.

 Maintain a reasonably positive and professional relationship with a lender throughout the foreclosure process.
 They may be more inclined to essentially “give you a break” after the process is complete.
-No promises can be made, but it might be possible to negotiate with them, reaching an agreement that allows you to stay in your home long enough to establish a new living arrangement.

 The Foreclosure Rate